Reducing costs of Azure Databricks (FinOps in practice)

 This is why Omada, among a few other solutions, is tightly integrated with Azure AD for access management and compliance process.

 Additionally, the recent addition to MIM is the Azure AD Graph connector.
-It adds the process of managing guest users for on-premises application access.
+It adds to the process of managing guest users for on-premises application access.

 And there we have it, the basics of identity and access governance.
 It poses some questions which auditors might also raise.